jlk1975/fileserver-experiment/README.md

       - Let's not install Terraform here, just use it on laptop/workstation for now.
       - Let's not install Ansible here, just use it on laptop/workstation for now.
       - Git
+      - Prometheus
-      - Grafana Dashboard
+      - Grafana
       - JMeter?
       - Siege?
-    - File Server
+    - File Server (Origin)
       - File system
       - Golang file server code
+      - a Prometheus "node_exporter" needs to be here.
     - CDN Server 1
       - VarnishCDN Opensource Software
+      - a Prometheus "node_exporter" needs to be here.
     - Client Server 1 (This is an end client that needs to download files)
       - Can be configured to download from origin file server, or CDN
+      - a Prometheus "node_exporter" needs to be here.
       - wget?
       - curl?
       - Apache JMeter?